 What is an Instant Pot?

-The Instant Pot is an electric pressure cooker which cooks food more quickly by increasing the pressure (or steam) inside the range.
+The Instant Pot is an electric pressure cooker.
+It cooks food quickly by increasing pressure (or steam) inside the range.

-In some recipes, using an Instant Pot can reduce cooking time by as much as 70%, according to the manufacturer.
+Using an Instant Pot can reduce cooking time by up to 70% compared to traditional methods, according to the manufacturer.

 What are Slow Cookers?

-Slow cookers are undeniably one of the most excellent ways to prepare a healthy dinner quickly.
+Slow cookers are one of the best ways to prepare healthy, gut-healing meals with minimal effort.

-In fact, you will notice that a lot of my recipes use the slow cooker.
+You’ll notice a lot of my recipes use the slow cooker.
+There’s a reason for that.

-Finally, slow cookers are simple to use and often take little more than plugging them in.
+They’re simple to use.
+Often no more complicated than plugging them in.

-Setting Up the Instant Pot or a Slow Cooker
+Setting Up the Instant Pot or Slow Cooker

 Setting Up Your Instant Pot

-- Thoroughly rinse the stainless steel pot and lid with soap and water before using them for the first time.
+- Thoroughly rinse the stainless steel pot and lid with soap and water before first use.

 - Place the stainless steel cooking pot into the Instant Pot.